Subsidies for low-income families per year. Social support for low-income families

 10. Documents on the basis of which the applicant’s family members receive the benefits they are entitled to.

-Monthly allowance for low-income families
+Monthly benefit for low-income families

 Children left without parents are also entitled to monthly payments